 Anne Murray

-Anne Murray is Canadian pop/adult contemporary singer who was considered as a country music crossover that enjoyed a very prolific U.S. career during the 1970s her hit was A Love Song, Snowbird, I Just Fall in Love Again, You Needed Me, and Broken Hearted Me.
+Anne Murray, the Canadian pop and adult contemporary singer, made an impactful impression as a country music crossover artist with a prolific U.S. career throughout the 1970s.
+Her versatile voice allowed her to traverse musical boundaries and create a lasting legacy.
+Her chart-topping hits, including A Love Song, Snowbird, I Just Fall in Love Again, You Needed Me, and Broken Hearted Me established her as an influential figure in the era’s music landscape.

 Top 3 Hits